-The last few years in the UK were dominated by the repercussions of the Brexit vote in 2016 to be followed by the election of Donald Trump as US president in November - I remember the headline in the Daily Mirror the next day 'What have they done' (? !)
+The last few years in the UK were dominated by the repercussions of the Brexit vote in 2016, to be followed by the election of Donald Trump as US president in November.
+I remember the headline in the Daily Mirror the day following Trump's election 'What have they done' (? !)
 During this period the world seemed to be turning even more to right wing policies of nationalism and protectionism and anti - immigration.

 In Britain the main groups that would appear to have voted for Brexit were conservative lower middle class and disenfranchised lower classes - particularly in the north of England.
 The main issue of concern appearing to be immigration but also a general dissattisfaction with the ruling elites.
-Age wise I would say the majority of people voting for Brexit would be pensioners (traditionally mostly anti EU) and probably the 'Generation Xers' socalled - people between the ages of around 35 and 50.
+Age wise I would say the majority of people voting for Brexit would be pensioners (traditionally mostly anti EU) and probably the 'Generation Xers' so called - people between the ages of around 30 and 50.
 Interestingly a large proportion of 'remainers' were younger voters - the so called 'Millenials' born after the mid 80s.
-The vote had pretty much split the country - with almost all 'progressives' and establishment people voting against it.
-Like myself they wondered if people really knew what they were voting for (I was also concerned about Brexit leading to even closer links to the US).
+The vote had pretty much split the country - with the majority of 'progressives' and establishment people voting against it.

 The election of Donald Trump in the US seemed to be prompted by similer attitudes there with his promises of radical change, only some of which would later materialise.
-As noted above much of this further turning to reactionary right wing policies - notable in the face of the previous near failure of the global economy less than ten years before which would normally be expected to promote a move to the left - seemed to be in large part driven by people of a certain age group - the old and the 'Xers'.
-It is interesting to consider how the latter would have come of age either during or just after the 'Thatcher era' of the 1980s - they were even given the nickname of 'Thatcher's children'.
-I think this is a significant factor in their attitudes generally.
-A similar thing had probably happened in the US which also move to the 'right' during this time under the presidency of Ronald Reagan - the ex Hollywood actor and former reactionary governor of California. .
+As noted above much of this further turning to reactionary right wing policies (notable in the face of the previous near failure of the global economy less than ten years before which would normally be expected to promote a move to the left) seemed to be in large part driven by people of a certain age group - the old and the 'Xers'.
+It is interesting to consider how the latter would have come of age either during or just after the 'Thatcher era' of the 1980s - they were even given the nickname of 'Thatcher's children' at the time.
+A similar thing had probably happened in the US which also moved to the 'right' during this time under the presidency of Ronald Reagan - the ex Hollywood actor and former reactionary governor of California. .

-Then at the end of February this year - the virus hit us - and the government proceded with a seeemingly dithering response which has somewhat continued up to the present time.
-We now know that tens of thousands of people died who otherwise would have probably survived if the government had responded more promptly to the crisis.
-Especially in connection with their policy of allowing people from hospitals into care homes with no adequate testing, bringing the virus into previously virus free environments..
+Then at the end of February this year - the virus hit us - and the government proceded with a seemingly dithering response which has somewhat continued up to the present time.
+Especially with respect to their early disastrous policy of allowing people from hospitals into care homes with no adequate testing, bringing the virus into previously virus free environments..